How Facility Managers Can Prevent Burnout

 Professional burnout isn’t just a slang term for “all work and no play”—it’s a real condition characterized by emotional and physical exhaustion.
 People with professional burnout may describe feeling defeated, depressed, fatigued and bored by their jobs.
 They may frequently talk negatively about their job, company and lack of work-life balance.
 The quality of their performance may begin to slip, as might their attendance.

 Unbeknownst to many, the issue of professional burnout is especially relevant for facilities managers who are bombarded by new expectations.
 As business leaders recognize the powerful impact of the workplace on the worker and the enterprise, this role continues to grow.
-A more modern day term that better reflects the evolution of the FM is workplace manager.
+A more modern day term that better reflects the evolution of the facility manager is workplace manager.

 The growing demand for highly efficient buildings, tech savviness and top notch communication skills is creating a perfect storm for fueling professional burnout.
 Additionally, the average age of a facilities (workplace) manager is 49—which is when many professionals begin intently focusing on and planning for retirement rather than their career future.